Metron-Project/metron-tagger/README.md

   -p PASSWORD, --password PASSWORD
-                        Metron user password (default: None) --set-metron-user     Save the Metron user settings (default: False) --version             Show the version number and exit
+                        Metron user password (default: None) --set-metron-user     Save the Metron user settings (default: False) -s, --sort            Sort files that contain metadata tags. (default:
+                        False)
+  --sort-dir SORT_DIR   Directory wher files should be sorted to.
+This should
+                        not have a trailing path serparator. (default: None) --set-sort-dir        Set the directory where files should be sorted.
+                        (default: False)
+  --version             Show the version number and exit
 ```